 By 1986, Rehnquist held significant persuasive power.
 After Chief Justice Burger retired from the Court, President Reagan nominated Rehnquist to replace him.
 Liberals howled in protest.
 Many painted Rehnquist as a racist and conservative extremist.
 Opponents alleged racist behavior (an old charge) when Rehnquist was a Republican official in Phoenix.
 Others charged that he had mishandled a family trust.
 In the end, however, these accusations remained unproved and the Senate confirmed Rehnquist by a solid majority.

 As chief justice, Rehnquist won the respect of his colleagues through his efficient management of court affairs.
 Rehnquist also revealed a moderation in his views by voting with liberals to protect gay rights and free speech.
-After his wife passed away in 1991, Rehnquist spent the last fourteen years of his life as a widower, passing his time with quiet hobbies.
-On September 5, 2005, after a long battle with thyroid cancer during which he declined to step down from the bench but was forced to be absent from many oral arguments, Rehnquist passed away in his suburban Virginia home.
+After his wife passed away in 1991, Rehnquist spent the last 14 years of his life as a widower, passing his time with quiet hobbies.
+On Sept.
+3, 2005, after a long battle with thyroid cancer during which he declined to step down from the bench but was forced to be absent from many oral arguments, Rehnquist passed away in his suburban Virginia home.